CK2800/tst/5/readme.md

 ### Selenium JAVA tests

 How to demo:
+Since the project includes the 64 bit version of the Mozilla Gecko driver v0.28.0, you may not need to do anything else than run the SeleniumTest.java.

-Download the Mozilla Gecko driver v0.28.0 [here](https://github.com/mozilla/geckodriver/releases).
+If you are on a 32 bit system, download the appropriate Mozilla Gecko driver [here](https://github.com/mozilla/geckodriver/releases).
-We used the 64bit version on Windows.

-Unzip the downloaded file into a folder of your choosing.
+Unzip the downloaded file into the src/main/resources and name it geckodriver.exe.
-EITHER:
-* Add the folder path to the system PATH variable, e.g.

-        C:\Program Files\selenium-drivers

-You may need to reboot the system.

-OR:
-* Read the documentation [here](https://firefox-source-docs.mozilla.org/testing/geckodriver/Usage.html) to learn alternative ways of using the Gecko web driver.

 Now run the SeleniumTest.java.